-- 1. Remove the battery pack. - With battery power disconnected, press and hold down for 10 seconds to ensure discharge of all capacitors. - 3.
-Re-install the battery pack (lock will sound 3 short beeps).
-If beeps are not heard, then restart at step 1. - 4.
-Within 5 seconds after hearing the 3 short beeps, press and hold until the lock begins to beep, then release.
+- Disconnect battery pack connector and remove the battery pack. - 2.
+With battery power disconnected, press and hold

-A series of 5 RED LED and 5 beeps will be heard followed by 10 seconds of silence, then 3 GREEN LEDs and 3 fast beeps.
+- down for 10 seconds to ensure discharge of all capacitors. - Re-install the battery pack (lock will sound 3 short beeps).
+If beeps are not heard, then begin again at step 1. - 4.
+Within 5 seconds after hearing the 3 short beeps, press and hold until the lock begins to beep, then release. - A series of 5 RED LED and 5 beeps will be heard followed by 10 seconds of silence, then 3 GREEN LEDs and 3 fast beeps.